T A T T O O A R T I S T

 When do your books open?

 -Due to high demand, I will generally make an announcement on my Instagram page when my books/commissions will be open.
-I am now aiming August of every year.
+I am now aiming January or August of every year.
 I know I can't take on everyone's project and due to the demand, I am able to be selective on what projects I take on.
 I will generally see and take on about 10-20 people/projects.
 It is no longer a first come first serve basis as I will allow a few days to really take in the inquiries and review over what project resonates with me.
 Because I am at a high demand, I will be buried in emails and will take a a few days to go through all the submitted inquiries and respond to just those who were able to get in.
 Please understand that my denial of your project is not something personal to take and I take no thrill in denying your projects.

 What day does your consultations fall on?